 End-user computing (EUC) refers to the technologies, policies, and processes that enable users to securely access the applications, desktops, and data they need, often from remote locations and on various devices [1].
 In modern IT environments, where remote and hybrid work is increasingly common, EUC is crucial for maintaining productivity and business continuity.
 By providing employees with the ability to work from anywhere using laptops, tablets, or phones, a well-designed EUC strategy ensures that staff have immediate access to the digital tools they need, without compromising security or compliance [1] [2].
 In essence, EUC empowers organizations to support flexible work styles (e.g., work-from-home, bring-your-own-device) in a safe and scalable manner, making it a foundational part of cloud-era IT strategy.

-AWS’s Secure, Scalable, and Flexible EUC Solutions: Cloud providers like AWS have adopted EUC by offering fully managed services that deliver desktops and applications securely and elastically from the cloud.
+AWS’s secure, scalable, and flexible EUC solutions

+Cloud providers like AWS have adopted EUC by offering fully managed services that deliver desktops and applications securely and elastically from the cloud.
 AWS End User Computing services enable organizations to quickly provision virtual desktops and stream applications to users on demand, with AWS handling the infrastructure management.
 These services are built with security in mind—data remains encrypted and centralized in AWS, rather than residing on user devices—and they can seamlessly scale from a few users to thousands as business needs evolve.
 [3].
 Because AWS EUC solutions are device-agnostic and delivered over the Internet, employees can work from any supported device or location, enjoying the same access to tools and information for maximum flexibility.
 [3].
 In short, AWS provides a robust platform to implement EUC, ensuring that end users receive a responsive, secure, and scalable experience.
 At the same time, IT maintains control and agility in managing those resources.

-Key AWS EUC Services: AWS offers different specialized services to meet EUC needs, each addressing different aspects of end-user computing:
+Key AWS EUC services

+AWS offers different specialized services to meet EUC needs, each addressing different aspects of end-user computing:

 Amazon WorkSpaces – a fully managed Desktop-as-a-Service (DaaS) solution that delivers persistent cloud-hosted desktops to users.
 With Amazon WorkSpaces, organizations can provide Windows or Linux virtual desktops that employees access from anywhere on any supported device without needing to deploy or maintain on-premises VDI infrastructure [4].
 This service provides a secure and reliable desktop experience over the cloud, eliminating the hassle of managing physical PCs for each user.